Investigating $f(R)$-Inflation: background evolution and constraints: Parameter Estimation Results

 Lastly, looking at \autoref{tab:results}, we can also draw conclusions regarding the Hubble tension.
-In the MGI + $N_{\nu}$ scenario, with DESI and Pantheon$^+$ data combined, the tension on $H_0$ relative to the SH0ES measurement \cite{Riess_2022} is reduced to $1.59\sigma$.
-When the datasets are considered separately, the pure MGI model yields a $4.5\sigma$ tension between DESI and Pantheon$^+$, which decreases to $3.7\sigma$ in the MGI + $N_{\nu}$ case.
+When the DESI and Pantheon$^+$ data are combined, the tension on $H_0$ relative to the SH0ES measurement \cite{Riess_2022} is reduced to $1.59\sigma$.
+When the datasets are considered separately, the model yields a $3.7\sigma$ tension between DESI and Pantheon$^+$.